by Peter B. Grazier

 Too many organizations, however, have not appreciated the enormity of this change and have attempted to inject involvement and empowerment concepts without properly preparing the leadership.
 Consequently, most change efforts fall short of their mark.

-Perceptions of New Work
+Negative Perceptions of New Work

 Many managers and supervisors reared in the traditional system perceive involvement and empowerment as “coddling” workers and, perhaps more important, lessening control of the work.
 They also perceive it as “giving up” power and authority, a notion that creates significant discomfort.